TrevorCarmichael/Metroid-Dread-Autosplitter/README.md

 2. Install OBS & OBS-VirtualCam: https://obsproject.com/forum/resources/obs-virtualcam.949/.
 Start it by going to Tools -> VirtualCam -> Start.
 Maybe set to Auto-start so you don't gotta do this every time.

 3. Python: https://www.python.org/downloads/.
 I built this using Python 3.9 but 3.10 should work just fine.
+When installing, make sure you select 'Add Python to PATH'.

 4. Livesplit Server: https://github.com/LiveSplit/LiveSplit.Server.
 In LS add the 'LiveSplit Server' component to your layout in Livesplit, and then right click your splits and go to Control -> Start Server.